 It is not possible to edit the details of your loan once posted.
 However, in exceptional circumstances Linked Finance may be able to adjust the duration, term, value or any other information relating to your loan request after the request has been published.
 Please contact us directly to review such items.

 If you want to accept the loan, read the loan contract documentation carefully before signing it.
 It includes the loan conditions and key contract terms of the loan to which you are agreeing.

 The money you have borrowed, less the completion fee is transferred from the Linked Finance Lenders’ Funds account to your nominated bank account after you have signed the contract.
 Your repayments must be made to the Linked Finance Lenders’ Funds account on a monthly basis, where the funds will be held on each relevant lender’s behalf.

 If your loan request has not been fully funded within the time limit but has achieved at least 90% of the final requested value, we can still proceed to fund your loan request for that amount achieved at the end of the bidding period.
 If your loan request has not achieved at least 90% funding within the time limit, we will remove it from Linked Finance and all bids will be returned to lenders.

 Once your loan becomes fully funded, you will receive an electronic copy of your loan contract.
 You can then read the loan contract carefully and if you want to accept the terms you can electronically sign the document.

-Once your loan is fully funded, you have five working days to accept these bids and enter into a loan contract.
+Once your loan is fully funded, you have five working days to complete the loan contract.